 On April 14, 2021, Gary Gensler was confirmed by the Senate as Chair of the Securities and Exchange Commission (“SEC”).
 In his testimony to the Senate Committee on Banking, Housing and Urban Affairs (“Banking Committee”) prior to his confirmation, Chair Gensler’s opening statement and responses to questions provided insight into three major policy focuses: (1) the SEC’s role in using its disclosure regime to advance environmental, social and governance (“ESG”) issues and political spending initiatives of the Biden administration; (2) the need for market structure reforms, particularly in the equity markets after recent runups in certain meme stocks; and (3) oversight of digital assets, specifically cryptocurrencies.
 On June 11, 2021, the SEC released its Spring 2021 rulemaking agenda.
-The agenda focuses on two of the three policy themes that Chair Gensler discussed during his Banking Committee testimony but was silent on the oversight of digital assets (as described in my colleague Sarah Brennan’s article).
+The agenda focuses on two of the three policy themes that Chair Gensler discussed during his Banking Committee testimony but was silent on the oversight of digital assets (as described in our previous article).
 The SEC’s agenda reflects Chair Gensler’s focus on ESG disclosure issues and market reform initiatives in addition to agenda items focused on insider transactions and Dodd-Frank rulemaking.
 A summary of each of these initiatives follows:

 Climate Change, Corporate Board Diversity, Human Capital Management, and Cybersecurity Risk Disclosure Proposals.
 The SEC plans to propose rules requiring additional disclosure of climate change and other ESG-related issues pertaining to human capital, including workforce and board diversity, and oversight of cybersecurity risk.
 The proposals will likely incorporate comments the SEC receives responding to then Acting Chair Allison Herren Lee’s March 2021 request for public input on climate change disclosure.
 The SEC has indicated that it plans to propose rules by Fall 2021.